 What Are the 5 Stages of Team Development?

-There are specific stages of forming a team.
+There are five specific stages of team development.
 These follow a particular pattern ensuring that a cohesive team is developed through certain steps.
 So, what are the stages of team formation?
 The stages are the following:

-This stage is associated with the excitement of team development.
+The forming stage in team development is associated with the excitement of initiating a new project.
 In most cases, while forming, individuals in the group are on high alert, looking at other team members with caution.
 During the forming phase, group interaction is based on people behaving deferentially and trying to size up the strengths and weaknesses of others.
 In general, at this stage, team members tend to be polite and avoid conflict.

 At this initial step of team formation, a group leader should open a discussion focusing on the team’s mission and objectives.
 Besides, during this period, it is important to establish ground rules and clearly depict norms and expectations for both a team and its individual members.